 “I really enjoyed working closely with the first cohort of eco-entrepreneurs under the GIMED program.
 It was inspiring to see so many young and not so young, motivated Lebanese wanting to make a change by launching their green startup ideas, especially given the current challenging circumstances.
 Using the newly developed SwitchMed green entrepreneurship online platform and methodology facilitated the process, in particular its eco-design tool,” details Maya Karkour, founder and environmental consultant of Circular Hub and Eco-Consulting.

-After concluding the GIMED Capacity Building phase, 20 entrepreneurs pitched to an expert jury panel that selected the nine entrepreneurs who will continue in the next acceleration phase of the program: The Green Coaching Support phase.
+After concluding the GIMED Capacity Building phase, 20 entrepreneurs pitched to an expert jury panel that selected the ten entrepreneurs who will continue in the next acceleration phase of the program: The Green Coaching Support phase.

-“The team and I were proud to note how challenging it was for the jury to select the nine innovative solutions that will move on to the second phase of the program.
+“The team and I were proud to note how challenging it was for the jury to select the ten innovative solutions that will move on to the second phase of the program.
 The hard work, team spirit and innovation were the foundation of the selection where the most promising solutions focused on solving environmental challenges existing today and driving a green and circular economy in the region,” comments Saleh.

 The pitching teams were screened based on their value proposition, their innovation, the applicability of their technology and intellectual property, their green business model and scalability potential, their environmental and social impacts, their implementation capacity, and finally on their pitch effectiveness.
 Here are the 10 finalists: